glitchassassin/digital-garden/content/Screeps Economy.md

 Once the storage is built, this is less of an issue: excess energy can be shunted to storage, and then consumption can be scaled up to use that excess.

+## Production

+Each room has one or two sources, which regenerate every 300 ticks.
+When the room is owned or reserved, each source can be harvested for 10 energy/tick; unowned rooms generate half that.

+20 e/t doesn't go very far, so most bots will also harvest energy from nearby rooms - [[Screeps remote harvesting|remote harvesting]].